rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/ros-support.md

 than hard-coded robot names.

-The process of assigning an identity to a robot and the mechanisms to consume/discover identities of all alive robots is described in the [ROS environment aliases](#ros-environment-aliases-runtime-indentitiy-assignment) topic.
+The process of assigning an identity to a robot and the mechanisms to consume/discover identities of all alive robots is described in the [ROS environment aliases](#ros-environment-aliases-runtime-identity-assignment) topic.

 The mechanisms and features offered by the platform to deal with automatic prefix addition and removal is described in the [scoping](/developer-guide/manage-software-cycle/communication-topologies/ros-support/#scoping-auto-prefix-namespace-by-self-identity) and
 [targeting](/developer-guide/manage-software-cycle/communication-topologies/ros-support/#targeting-auto-prefix-namespace-unwrapping-for-peers) topics.

-#### ROS Environment Aliases - runtime identity assignment
+#### ROS Environment Aliases: runtime identity assignment
 When __deploying a component__ to a robot in a multi-robot scenario, the platform expects the user to input a unique alias per component , thereby, assigning a stable identity to that deployment for the